VGMQT/gulp-runner/README.md

 6. Navigate to your localhost address
    (default is http://localhost:3000/)

 P.S.
-Don't forget to remove extra info like keywords, repository and etc. from package.json
+Don't forget to remove extra info like keywords, repository and etc. from `package.json`.

 ## What is this?

-Gulp tasker is an easy editable gulp build with a flexible and convenient choice of the tasks to run.
+_Gulp tasker_ is an easy editable gulp build with a flexible and convenient choice of the tasks to run.

 Some of the tasks are doing the same job, but with a different conditions.
 Such duplicates are disabled (commented) in `gulpfile.js`.
 For example: